kanton-bern/hellodata-be/docs/docs/index.md

 But let's be honest for a second if we use the latest shiny thing from open source.
 There are a lot of bugs, missing features, and independent tools.
 That's precisely where HelloDATA BE comes into play.
 We are building the **missing platform** that combines the best-of-breed open-source technologies into a **single portal**, making it enterprise-ready by adding features you typically won't get in an open-source product.
 Or we fix bugs that were encountered during our extensive tests.

 Sounds too good to be true?
 Give it a try.
-Do you want to knot the best thing?
+Do you want to know the best thing?
 It's open-source as well.
 Check out our [GitHub HelloDATA BE](https://github.com/kanton-bern/hellodata-be).

 ## Quick Start for Developers